Aften/Phase3/README.md

 ### How to run the website:
 - To run the website you must first install Python flask: https://flask.palletsprojects.com/en/3.0.x/installation/
 - Then using your terminal navigate to inside the downloaded folder.
-- Next run the command: "flask run".
-This will generate a link to the website:
+- To generate the website follow the steps below:

 To utilize the Event Aggregation Website, you will need to install Python.